nothings/single_file_libs/README.md

 ## New libraries and corrections

-Submissions of new libraries: I accept submissions (as issues or as pull requests).
+Submissions of new libraries: We accept submissions (as issues or as pull requests).
 Please note that every file that must be included in a user's project counts; a header and a source file is 2 files, but a header file, source file, and LICENSE (if the license isn't in the source file) is 3 files, and won't be accepted, because it's not 2 files.
 But actually